Maid Lena: Summary

 Esben invites the whole village to the wedding, but the king invites himself.
-On the eve of the summer solstice.
-Esben waits at the castle doors and sees the swans flying towards him.
+On the eve of the summer solstice, Esben waits at the castle doors and sees the swans flying towards him.
 Then a magnificent carriage appears, carrying Lene.
 Esben goes to greet her, but she notices the king's presence and warns Esben the king desires her.
 She then tells Esben to find her in her own castle, located "south of the sun, west of the moon and in the middle of the world", and departs.
 Thus, Esben begins his journey toward the distant castle.
-On the road, he meets three pairs of goblins fighting over magical objects: a hat of invisibility, seven-league boots, and a Swiss knife that both revives the dead and kills people.
+On the road, he meets three pairs of goblins fighting over magical objects: a hat of invisibility, seven-league boots, and a Swiss knife that can both revive the dead and kill people.
 Esben steals the objects for himself.

-Later, he finds the huts of three old women: the first rules over the animals of the forest, the second all the fishes in the sea and the third all the birds of the air.
-The first and the second old woman summon all her subjects to ask for the location of the castle, but none of the animals of both forest and sea know.
+Later, he finds the huts of three old women: the first rules over the animals of the forest, the second all the fish in the sea and the third all the birds of the air.
+The first and the second old women summon all her subjects to ask for the location of the castle, but none of the animals of both forest and sea know.
 In the third woman's home, in Vogelberg ('Bird Mountain'), an old eagle comes late and announces it has come from that exact place, and offers to take Esben there.
 After a long journey, Esben finally reaches Lene's castle.
 He sees a maidservant and asks for a cup of wine.
 The servant brings him a cup, he puts Lene's ring inside and the servant takes the cup back to her mistress.
 Lene recognizes the ring and rushes to Esben to hug him, but fears for his safety, since a witch lives in the castle and may turn him to stone with but a glare.
 Esben put on the invisibility hat, enter the witch's quarters and kills her with the Swiss knife.
 Now free at last, Lene and Esben marry.